-"Isa kang Batang Nineties kung mayroon kang mga cassette tapes na produced ng Tone Def Records."
+"Isa kang Batang 90's kung may mga alam kang albums na produced ng Tone Def Records."

-For those who have already forgotten, Tone Def is one of the record labels that surfaced during the nineties and supported the independent music scene.
-If your band that time is not that “pop”, you can’t make it to major recording companies catering to the mainstream audience.
+For those who have already forgotten, Tone Def is one of the record labels which surfaced during the Nineties and supported the independent music scene.
+If your band that time is not that “pop”, you cannot make it to major recording companies catering to the mainstream audience.
 If you’re not pop, then you are the alternative.
 Hence, “alternative music” became a growing trend.

-Outside the country, grunge is the music revolution happening at Seattle in the early nineties.
-At the same time, the local scene was also cooking up their own version – “Pinoy Alternatib”.
-There were a lot of bands emerging and it was evident in their music that the nineties is destined to become the Golden Age of Pinoy bands.
+Outside the country, grunge is the music revolution happening at Seattle in the early 90's.
+At the same time, the local scene was also cooking up their own version which will later be known as “Pinoy Alternatib”.
+There were a lot of bands emerging and it was evident in their music that the Nineties is destined to become the Golden Age of Pinoy bands.
 Of course, we are still grateful to the roots that influenced them.

-This collection is composed of bands that sprouted in the wake of pinoy alternative music.
+This collection is composed of bands who sprouted in the wake of Pinoy alternative music.
 Different genres such as rap metal, pop, blues, goth and punk became accepted by the masses because of the songs they released.
-Without them, pop icons like The Eraserheads and Rivermaya would have not made it to major labels.

 Volume One